Psykotikism/Mutant_Tanks/README.md

 **Dragokas** - For reporting issues and providing fixes.

-**Angelace113** - For the default colors (before v8.12), testing each Tank type, suggesting ideas, and overall support.
+**Angelace113** - For the default colors (before v8.12), testing each Tank type, suggesting ideas, helping with converting plugins to use enum structs (v8.66), and overall support.

 **Sipow** - For the default colors (before v8.12), suggesting ideas, and overall support.